 Camp Lejeune Birth Defects Lawsuit | High Rate of Birth Defects

-Birth defects, miscarriages, fetal deaths and Camp Lejeune child deaths were, tragically, all too comonplace at the Marine base in North Carolina.
+Birth defects, miscarriages, fetal deaths and Camp Lejeune child deaths were, tragically, all too commonplace at the Marine base in North Carolina.
 Much of the focus regarding toxic Camp Lejeune water has fallen on cases of cancer and Parkinson’s disease that victims have developed after prolonged periods of exposure.
 Overlooked in the years of attention paid to the issue is the effect that the toxic water had on children as well as birth defects caused by the Camp Lejeune water.
 Not only did children living on base consume the water and bathe in it, but also children who were conceived while their parents were on base suffered the effects.
 Studies have shown that children born to parents who lived at Camp Lejeune have a far higher rate of birth defects than they otherwise would have had.
 The camp lejeune water is infamous for causing such birth defects as: abnormally low birth weight, miscarriage, cardiac defects (heart defects), lymphomas, still birth major congenital malformations, oral cleft defects (cleft lip), neural tube birth defects (such as anencephaly and spina bifida), fetal deaths, heart problems and Immune system disorders.
-Camp lejeune child deaths are one of the most tragic outcomes of this entire sordid story.
+Camp Lejeune child deaths are one of the most tragic outcomes of this entire sordid story.

 If a child was born with a birth defect after being exposed in utero to contaminated water at the Marine base at Camp Lejeune from 1953 to 1987, the victim may be eligible to file a Camp Lejeune water contamination lawsuit under the Camp Lejeune Justice Act of 2022.
 Birth defects have been reported in victims who were born at Camp Lejeune including abnormally low birth weight, neural tube defects, oral cleft defects (for example: a cleft lip), and numerous serious congenital malformations.
 There have also been many reports of fetal deaths as well as miscarriages linked to the toxic water.

 The ATSDR study found that in utero exposure to Camp Lejeune contaminated water caused a higher rate of birth defects.
-Babies born at Camp Lejeune had a four times greater likilihood to suffer from neural tube birth defects.
+Babies born at Camp Lejeune had a four times greater likelihood to suffer from neural tube birth defects.
 The most common birth defects was anencephaly as well as spina bifida.

 Neural tube defects such as Spina Bifida and Oral clefts

-The CDC determined that since the 1980’s when the water contamination was first discovered, between 8,000 and 10,000 babies born at Camp lejeune Marine base had birth defects diagnosed as cleft lip, oral clefts and neural tube birth defects.
+The CDC determined that since the 1980’s when the water contamination was first discovered, between 8,000 and 10,000 babies born at Camp Lejeune Marine base had birth defects diagnosed as cleft lip, oral clefts and neural tube birth defects.
 The Centers for Disease Control and Prevention (CDC) determined there was a link between birth defects and the toxic water at the Marine Base, Camp Lejeune .
 The CDC engaged in a comprehensive survey that indicated that women who were pregnant and consumed the tainted water at camp Lejeune had a greater likelihood of having children who suffered from birth defects.

 The CDC’s study concluded that more than 10,000 babies born at Camp Lejeune had birth defects such as: